Open Content Program

 - Inscription None

-- Provenance With Otto M. Wasserman, New Jersey; purchased by Dwight and Lucille Beeson, Birmingham, 1965; by gift to the Birmingham Museum of Art 1983
+- Provenance Dealer Otto M. Wasserman, New York, New York; purchased by Dwight and Lucille Beeson, Birmingham, 1965; by gift to the Birmingham Museum of Art 1983